Retro Road Test

 In the 1970s, performance-oriented versions of traditional saloon cars were a new trend.
 With its two-door body, the £2,910 Audi 80 GT was arguably a coupe, but so were its rivals.

-Initially, a pair of 1,297cc and 1,471cc four-cylinder engines gave outputs of 60, 75 and 85hp, but a 1,588cc unit later replaced the 1.5.
-This engine was chosen for the GT and, with a higher 9.5:1 compression ratio and two-stage carburettor with larger chokes, power increased to 100hp at 6,000rpm.
+Initially, a pair of 1,297cc and 1,471cc four-cylinder engines offered outputs of 60, 75 and 85hp, but a 1,588cc unit later replaced the 1.5.
+This engine was chosen for the GT and, thanks to a higher 9.5:1 compression ratio and two-stage carburettor with larger chokes, power increased to 100hp at 6,000rpm.
 A heady – for the 1970s – 97lb ft of torque was available at 4,000rpm, while top speed was 109mph.

 Open the door of Audi UK’s heritage 80 GT and the build quality that still serves the marque today is very much in evidence.
 Settle yourself into the Recaro seat and, while the steering wheel could challenge that of a bus for size, it looks suitably sporty with its leatherette rim and aluminium spokes.
 It’s a very simple cabin, with a smattering of protruding buttons that look like boiled sweets, plus a row of three auxiliary gauges nestled in the centre console.

 On the move, the 1.6-litre engine is crisply free-revving.
-It’s quite loud, but sounds gorgeously and ‘digitally’ clear, as if it were on a CD played through the speakers.
+It’s quite loud, but sounds gorgeously and ‘digitally’ clear, as if on a CD played through the speakers.
 The car accelerates keenly and has no problem keeping up with modern traffic.
 That’s no doubt helped by its light weight.
 A modern Audi A4 weighs around 1,500kg, whereas the 80 GT is just 885kg – little more than half as heavy.

 Despite that large wheel, the steering is light and precise, and the 80 GT is easy to manoeuvre.
 The then-new front-wheel-drive chassis makes the car grip well in corners, with surprisingly little body-roll.
 And even though the 13-inch Golf GTI-style alloy wheels are only wrapped in 175/50 SR13 tyres, the diminutive Audi handles very tidily, darting from roundabout to roundabout near Audi HQ in Milton Keynes.